arkobera/Pok-mon-Themed-Data-Extraction/README.md

 - **Automation**: Set up a cron job or scheduler to run the scraper at regular intervals to keep the data updated.

 ---

-Feel free to modify this README further to match any additional details or changes in your project!